intrinio/java-sdk/docs/SecurityApi.md

 SecurityApi securityApi = new SecurityApi();

-String identifier = "identifier_example"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) LocalDate startDate = new LocalDate(); // LocalDate | Return price adjustments on or after the date LocalDate endDate = new LocalDate(); // LocalDate | Return price adjustments on or before the date String nextPage = "nextPage_example"; // String | Gets the next page of data from a previous API call
+String identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) LocalDate startDate = new LocalDate(); // LocalDate | Return price adjustments on or after the date LocalDate endDate = new LocalDate(); // LocalDate | Return price adjustments on or before the date String nextPage = ""; // String | Gets the next page of data from a previous API call

 try {
     ApiResponseSecurityStockPriceAdjustments result = securityApi.getSecurityStockPriceAdjustments(identifier, startDate, endDate, nextPage);